kubedb/cli/docs/guides/postgres/monitoring/using-coreos-prometheus-operator.md

   <img alt="Prometheus Target" src="/docs/images/postgres/monitoring/pg-coreos-prom-target.png" style="padding:10px">
 </p>

 Check the `endpoint` and `service` labels marked by red rectangle.
 It verifies that the target is our expected database.
-Now, you can view the collected metrics and create graph from homepage of this Prometheus dashboard.
+Now, you can view the collected metrics and create a graph from homepage of this Prometheus dashboard.
 You can also use this Prometheus server as data source for [Grafana](https://grafana.com/) and create beautiful dashboard with collected metrics.

 ## Cleaning up